BryggansBryggeri/bryggio/README.md

 # sudo ./bryggio-supervisor sample-bryggio.toml
 ```

-`sudo` is required for gpio manipulation.
+`sudo` is required for GPIO manipulation.